 Laurie Calkhoven is the author of many books, including George Washington: An American Life and Harriet Tubman: Leading the Way to Freedom.
 She lives in New York City.
 Visit her at LaurieCalkhoven.com.

 Monique Dong studied to become an animator, but soon realized she had a love for illustrating children’s books and has been following that dream ever since.
-Born in South Africa, she now lives in China with her husband.
+Born in South Africa, she now lives in China with her husband and baby boy.

 Get a FREE e-book by joining our mailing list today!